 Firm assets represent all assets for which Norges Bank Investment Management has management responsibility.
-As of year-end 2017 this is the sum of the Government Pension Fund Global and the equity investments of Norges Bank's foreign exchange reserves.
+As at year-end 2018 this is the sum of the Government Pension Fund Global and the equity investments of Norges Bank's foreign exchange reserves.

-The fixed income investments of Norges Bank's long-term portfolio of foreign exchange reserves were transferred to Norges Bank Markets and ICT division on 30 November 2016 and is no longer part of the firm's managed assets.
+The fixed-income investments of Norges Bank's long-term portfolio of foreign exchange reserves were transferred to Norges Bank Markets and ICT division on 30 November 2016 and is no longer part of the firm's managed assets.